ilikejames/fakehost/packages/exchange/README.md

 ## Debug Logging

-Debug logging can be enabled through the contructors, or via the environment variable:
+Debug logging can be enabled through the constructor, or via the environment variable:

 ```sh
 DEBUG=@fakehost/exchange